 Day trips from Tioman Island can be arranged for RM300 minimum base price for up to 4 people, RM350 for 5 people and up from there.
 The trip I went on lasted a good 6 hours, and the island itself is not more than 10-15 minutes away from Tioman.
 Boats leave from the Tekek Jetty, so if you are coming from any other part of the island, expect to pay for a taxi boat or a 4×4 over the mountain from Juara Beach.

 If you’re looking for a chance to get offline for a week, Kapas Island (Pulau Kapas) is for you.
-Located 4 km off the east coast of mainland Malaysia, wifi is very limited therefore you can spend time on the glorious beaches without a care in the world.
+Located 4 kilometers off the east coast of mainland Malaysia, wifi is very limited and therefore you can spend time on the glorious beaches without a care in the world.

 When you’re not on the beach, you have lots of snorkeling options.
 With no roads or cars on the island, simply take a stroll along the various beaches until you find your snorkeling spot of the day.
 The best part about Kapas Island is they haven’t gone all out on the tourism (restaurants aren’t open all day).